The Fox in the Attic

-The Fox in the Attic is a 1961 novel by Richard Hughes, who is best known for A High Wind in Jamaica.
-It was the first novel in his unfinished The Human Predicament trilogy.
+The Fox in the Attic, written by Welsh writer Richard Hughes and published in 1961, is the first part of the unfinished novel The Human Predicament.
+In a note to the first edition, this was described by the author as "a long historical novel of my own times culminating in the Second World War."
+This description left open the question of whether The Fox in the Attic was to be the first part of a trilogy, a tetralogy or an even longer work.

 Plot summary

 The novel opens in 1923.
 The protagonist, a young Welsh aristocrat named Augustine Penry-Herbert, discovers the body of a young girl and is incorrectly suspected of having something to do with her accidental death.
 Augustine decides to leave England and visit distant relations in Germany.
 He falls in love with his cousin Mitzi amidst the rise of Nazism, including the Munich Putsch.
 At the end of the novel, Mitzi, who has lost her sight, enters a convent and Augustine returns to England.

 Background

 Richard Hughes was cadet in training when the 1918 armistice was signed and spent World War II as an Admiralty bureaucrat; it was this experience that caused him to write The Human Predicament.
-In order to adequately mix his fictional characters with historical figures, Hughes relied on firsthand accounts and family papers from German relatives and friends, including distant relation Baroness Pia von Aretin (whom he acknowledges in the 1961 US edition of the novel) and Helene Hanfstaengl, wife of Ernst Hanfstaengl, who had been a friend of Hitler’s in the early 1920s.
+In order to adequately mix his fictional characters with historical figures, Hughes relied on firsthand accounts and family papers from German relatives and friends, including distant relation Baroness Pia von Aretin (whom he acknowledges in the 1961 US edition of the novel) and Helene Hanfstaengl, wife of Ernst Hanfstaengl, who had been a friend of Hitler's in the early 1920s.
 Hughes also gives an explanation for his unconventional description of the Munich Putsch saying that his narrative "is based on a vivid contemporary account by an actual Nazi participant, a Major Goetz.
 This account was contained in a letter to a friend dated 26th November, 1923, which some weeks later found its way into the German press."